-Stress and Mental Health.
-What can go wrong?
+Stress and mindset/mental wellness: what can go wrong

 There is plenty of stress to go around for all of us today!
 Less stress is good and it’s necessary for mental health.
 There are different types of stress.
-It can also make mental health condition(s) worse.
-Ongoing stress can cause physical and mental health issues.
+It can also make you lose sight of your personal goals and make mental health condition(s) worse.
+Ongoing stress can cause physical and mental health symptoms.
 It can be anger, sadness, worry, muscle pain, anxiety, less motivation and other symptoms.

 If you don't lower stress, your life will be harder.
 Stress is different for all of us.
 Some people can handle more stress than others.
 It could be related to genetics, more social support, less responsibilities.
 Find out what kind of stress you’re dealing with and how to handle it.
 A stressor is a stressful event that can happen once, for a small amount of time and/or over a long period of time.